 livingart Posted November 20, 2023 Report Share Posted November 20, 2023 Good luck bro Quote Link to comment Share on other sites More sharing options...

 Sea Gull Posted December 27, 2023 Author Report Share Posted December 27, 2023 So it turns out one of my old decorations (removed it from my tank a while ago to see if it was causing the mystery illness) has tiny holes in it and was actually hollow.
 It was sitting upright but has still somehow not drained completely.
 So that's an exciting new source of contaminated water.
 One option is to cut off the bottom centimeter so it drains freely, clean it out in the same way as the tanks and fill it with something so it's solid.
-Or just throw it away and figure out an alternative.
-Caryl and livingart 2 Quote Link to comment Share on other sites More sharing options...
+Or just throw it away and figure out an alternative. livingart and Caryl 2 Quote Link to comment Share on other sites More sharing options...

 Caryl Posted December 30, 2023 Report Share Posted December 30, 2023 Good to know you figured out the source of the problem.
 Quote Link to comment Share on other sites More sharing options...